jguhlin/minimap2-rs/README.md

 * `sse2only` - Compiles for SSE2 support only (Default is to try to compile for SSE4.1, SSE2 only is default on aarch64)

 Map-file is a *default* feature and enabled unless otherwise specified.

+## Missing Features
+* setting mismatch penalty for base transitions [minimap 2.27 release notes](https://github.com/lh3/minimap2/releases/tag/v2.27)
+* Generate ds tags to indicate uncertainty in indels

+Potentially more, but I'm using this to keep track.
+I'd expect those would get implemented over time, but if you have urgent need open a pull request or an issue!
+Thanks

 ## Building for MUSL
 Follow these [instructions](https://github.com/rust-cross/rust-musl-cross#prebuilt-images).